 She knows very well how to withdraw money, so she does that.
 She comes back to the counter, and says: “Here’s your money.
 Thank you and goodbye!”

-Bob then remembers that needs to hand in his coursework about underwater basket weaving.
-Feeling lazy, he said: “Could you give me some information about underwater basket weaving?”
+Bob then remembers his coursework about underwater basket weaving due next week.
+Feeling lazy and wanting to try his luck, he said: “Could you give me some information about underwater basket weaving?”